epinio/docs/docs/getting-started/install-mcp.md

 ## Prerequisites

-- A Kubernetes cluster with [Epinio](./install-epinio.md) installed.
+- A Kubernetes cluster with [Epinio](./install-epinio.md) **1.14.1 or later**
+  installed.
+The server relies on the builder-image, catalog-service, and app-chart CRUD API and the source-retrieval endpoint added in 1.14.1, so it will not work against earlier releases.
 - `kubectl` and the [`epinio` CLI](./install-cli.md) pointed at your cluster.
 - `make` and a Go toolchain, plus a clone of [epinio/mcp](https://github.com/epinio/mcp).